DeclanChidlow/vale.rocks/src/posts/25-dollar-macbook.md

 ---
 title: The $25 MacBook Pro
-description: Buying a second-hand 2020 MacBook Pro for twenty-five dollars and fixing it so that the laptop's non-functional screen and Touch Bar function.
+description: Buying a second-hand 2020 MacBook Pro for twenty-five dollars, upgrading from Catalina to Sequoia, and identifying the problems with the laptop's non-functional screen and Touch Bar.
 Diagnosing and troubleshooting the issues causing the problems, which is hopefully of value to others.
 og_description: Kernel panics for the price of lunch.
 pub_time: 2026-05-07
 section: Memoir